 While quantity is important—espeically as it relates to SEO—quality should always take precedent.
 One super insightful and engaging post every other week is better than three lackluster posts each week.

-Publishing requirements will be different for those who are launching a brand-new blog versus those who simply want to add to an already existing library of posts.
+Publishing requirements are different for those who are launching a brand-new blog versus those who simply want to add to an already existing library of posts.
 Launching, obviously, takes far more posts.
 Before you launch and promote your blog, you want to ensure there’s a solid library of content on it for readers to browse.
 (The longer visitors stay on your site, the better for your search rankings.)
-For those launching a brand-new blog, I recommend having:
+For anyone launching a brand-new blog, I recommend having:

 At least 5-10 live posts already published

 A backlog of at least 5-10 posts ready to be published